michaelfaith84/expo-location-export/README.md

     - Decoupled GPX and KML from GEOJSON.
 - Removed polygon functionality--it was unnecessary.
 - Switched XML rendering to fast-xml-parser.
+- Links don't provide or validate mime types for the sake of sanity.
 - Format Specific Details:
     - GEOJSON
         - Output geometries: Point, MultiPoint, or LineString.
         - Wrappers: GeometryCollection, FeatureCollection, Feature, or none.
     - GPX
-        - Output types: WayPoint, Route, or Track.
+        - Output types: WayPoint or Track.
         - Metadata is stored in the "global" property.
-            - Metadata extensions are not supported.
     - KML

 <details>